 NBA Player Prop Picks Tonight: Curry Over Points Leads Our NBA Best Bets

-The 2022-23 NBA season is underway and we have the best player prop picks for tonight’s games featuring Suns vs Warriors and Wizards vs Pistons.
+The 2022-23 NBA season is underway and we have the best player prop picks for tonight’s games featuring Heat vs Warriors and Suns vs Timberwolves.

-Tonight’s games feature a heavyweight clash between the Golden State Warriors and Phoenix Suns as Steph Curry and Devin Booker go head-to-head in Arizona.
+Tonight’s NBA games are headlined by Miami Heat vs Golden State Warriors and Oklahoma City Thunder vs Orlando Magic for which we have chosen three player prop picks that you can back on BetOnline.

-The Washington Wizards have enjoyed a promising 2-1 start to the season and host Cade Cunningham’s Detroit Pistons at 7pm EST as the big three of Bradley Beal, Kyle Kuzma and Kristaps Porzingis look to gain momentum.
+Steph Curry and the Golden State Warriors will look to snap a two-game losing streak against the Miami Heat tonight who have also fallen to defeat in their last two outings.

 Best NBA Player Prop Sportsbooks